-You can have Easy Homemade Ramen Broth using 10 ingredients and 7 steps.
-Here is how you achieve it.
+You can cook Easy Homemade Ramen Broth using 10 ingredients and 7 steps.
+Here is how you cook that.

 Ingredients of Easy Homemade Ramen Broth

-- It’s 2 of medium carrots, cut into thirds.
+- You need of medium carrots, cut into thirds.

-- You need 1 of whole yellow or white onion, unpeeled and quartered.
+- Prepare of whole yellow or white onion, unpeeled and quartered.

-- You need 2 of stems celery, cut into thirds.
+- Prepare of stems celery, cut into thirds.

-- You need 8 cloves of garlic, unpeeled and slightly crushed.
+- You need of garlic, unpeeled and slightly crushed.

-- It’s 12 cups of unsalted stock (chicken, pork, turkey, beef, veg, or any combination thereof will work).
+- You need of unsalted stock (chicken, pork, turkey, beef, veg, or any combination thereof will work).

 - Pan roast your carrot, onion, celery, garlic and ginger by preheating your pan and oil to medium and letting the aromatics sit on one side for 7 to 10 minutes, or until they get some good caramelization on them.
 Flip/Redistribute and repeat.
 Alternatively, toss them all in the oil and roast in a preheated 425F oven for about 25 minutes.
 This is an optional step, but one that I like to do if I have the time because it brings out a sweeter, deeper and more developed flavor from the aromatics..